 He knew that having to undergo dialysis would interfere with all of the activities that he valued the most.
 These included his farm, his community, and above all, the work for the refugees.

 His stoic resolve married with his disarming personality left me, and others, in awe of the man.
 There was not an ounce of despair that he displayed.
 Instead, he imbued a sense of hope into patients of similar disease severity as he waited in the room with them.

 It had come to a point that other patients would come asking if he was at the same clinic as them, instead of asking if their doctor was in or on time.

 The disease was unrelenting

-Andy finally got admitted due to his unremitting respiratory distress.
-A few shots of diuretics brought mild relief and his smiling disposition returned, with those antecedent grave moments dissipating into space, temporarily.
+Andy finally got admitted to the hospital due to his unremitting respiratory distress.
+A few shots of diuretics brought mild relief and his smiling disposition returned.
+The antecedent grave moments dissipated into space, temporarily.

 I could sense that he had prepared himself for the final stretch.
-His discomfort with respiration was in resurgence and, while he pursed his lips to catch his breath, he voiced, ending with his classic humor:
+His discomfort with respiration was in resurgence.
+Once, when he pursed his lips to catch his breath, he voiced, ending with his classic humor:

-The morphine pump, to help abate his symptoms, was switched on and nature was now to take over.
+The morphine pump, to help abate his symptoms, was switched on.
+Nature would now take over.
 Devoid of any distress, Andy passed away two days later.

 Our patients end up redeeming us